arokem/hcp2afq/README.md

-This folder includes:

-1. s500.txt: identifiers for 500 subjects from HCP
-2. download-hcp-subject: a Jupyter notebook to download subjects and arrange them as expected by pyAFQ
+# hcp2afq

+Code to download data from HCP S3 bucket and arrange it for pyAFQ.